stevejr/lensapp.github.io/licenses/eula.md

 # End-User License Agreement

-> This end-user license agreement applies to the Kontena Lens product.
-This product was originally developed by Kontena, Inc. Today, all intellectual property rights, trademarks and copyrights of Kontena, Inc. are owned by Lakend Labs, Inc. who is committed in preserving and making available the open source software and products of Kontena.
-The source code for Kontena Lens is available at https://github.com/lensapp/lens under the MIT license.

-This End-User License Agreement (EULA) is a legal agreement between you and Lakend Labs, Inc. It covers the terms and conditions for using Kontena Lens product and any updates that may be made available from time to time ("Software").
-The source code for Kontena Lens software is available at https://github.com/lensapp/lens under the MIT license.
+This End-User License Agreement (EULA) is a legal agreement between you and Lakend Labs, Inc. It covers the terms and conditions for using Lens - Kubernetes IDE product and any updates that may be made available from time to time ("Software").
+The source code for Software is available at https://github.com/lensapp/lens under the MIT license.
 IF YOU DO NOT AGREE TO ALL OF THE TERMS OF THIS EULA, DO NOT INSTALL, USE OR COPY THE SOFTWARE.

 ## Summary

 - You must agree to all of the terms of this EULA to use this Software.
 If so, you may use the Software for free and for any lawful purpose.
-- This Software may automatically communicate with Lakend Labs servers to receive and install updates, to send error reports; and to send anonymized usage information.
+- This Software may automatically communicate with Lakend Labs servers to receive and install updates, and to send anonymized usage information.
 You agree to allow this communication.
 - This Software is provided "as-is" with no warranties, and you agree that Lakend Labs is not liable for anything you do with it.

 ## The Agreement